txtdirect/website/content/docs/specification/content.md

 ## Wildcards

-A wildcard DNS record is a record in a DNS zone that will match requests for non-existent domain names.
+Beside using wildcards to handle [non-existent zones](#wildcard-records), they can also get used to generate zones using a request's path.
 Using the `path` record you can use the incoming request's path to match a wildcard record and use its TXT record.

 For example look at these sample records: